nhannguyen95/algorithms/algorithms-and-data-structures/algorithms/shortest-paths.md

 A shortest path is a simple path.

-Thus, **a shortest path contains at most V distince vertices, or V - 1 edges**.
+Thus, **a shortest path contains at most V distinct vertices, or V - 1 edges**.

 ---